Georgia

 Silné stránky

-• Tourism, agricultural, mineral and hydroelectric potential (near self-sufficiency in electricity)
+• Tourism, IT services, agricultural, mineral, and hydroelectric potential (near self-sufficiency in electricity in good years)

 • Strategic geographical position between Central Asia, Russia, Europe and Turkey